peterjc/thapbi-pict/docs/examples/woody_hosts/prepare.rst

 an integer, the number of paired reads which after processing had this unique sequence.

-The description entry in the FASTA file is currently just the name of any HMM it matched, allowing us to distinguish biological marker sequences (no match) from the synthetic controls (if present in the database).
+Any description entry in the FASTA records after the identifier is the name of the synthetic spike-in sequence in the database that is was matched to using *k*-mer counting.

 Finally, the sequence in the FASTA file is written as a single line in upper case.
 With standard FASTA line wrapping at 60 or 80 characters, the ITS1